Digitalosopher

 What skills does a Digitalosopher need?

-A Digitalosopher needs skills in digital education, cultural analysis, ethical consultancy, education on digital awareness, research and writing, and philosophy applied to digital culture and everyday life.
+A Digitalosopher needs skills in digital education, cultural analysis of technology and communication, education on digital awareness, research and writing, and philosophy applied to digital culture and everyday life.

 Authorship and Registration